Arcadia-Science/chlamy-comparison/README.md

 This protocol is a step-by-step computational guide to analyze the intensity and diameter of calcofluor-white signal marking the cell wall of Chlamydomonas species.
 The input is single-frame, greyscale 16-bit .tif files of the medial z-plane of fixed and stained algal cells collected by spinning disk microscopy through standard DAPI settings.
 These images are available on [Zenodo]([10.5281/zenodo.10127618](https://doi.org/10.5281/zenodo.10127618)).
 The output includes images of marked cells and raw intensity values through the max axis and the min axis.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).

+In Step 1, use the zipped folder downloaded from Zenodo as input to Cell Profiler.
+Our python code assumes you export the .csv files generated in Cell Profiler to a folder titled "experiment"
 1. Segment & Measure cells in Cell Profiler: code/CellProfiler/CW_Pipeline.cppipe